⇐

 — Who made you prince and judge over us?
 Are you going to kill me like you killed the Egyptian?

-Then Moses feared and said:
+Moses was very scared and said:

 When Pharaoh heard of this, he sought to kill Moses, but he fled from Pharaoh and dwelt in the land of Midian, where he sat down by a well.